geoserver/geoserver-history/doc/user/source/getting-started/shapefile-quickstart/index.rst

 Configure the feature type
 --------------------------

 The next step is to configure the *feature type* for the Shapefile.
-The feature type tells GeoServer how the shapefile should be published.
+The feature type tells GeoServer how the Shapefile should be published.

     #.
 Set the *style* by selecting ``line`` from the ``Style`` drop down list.